American Fighter Aces Association: World War II

+There are no living members from World War II following the death of Ens.
+Donald M. McPherson in 2025.

+Korean War

+There are no living members from the Korean War following the death of Lt.
+Gen. Charles G. Cleveland in 2021.

 Vietnam War

 American Fighter Aces Congressional Gold Medal Act

 The American Fighter Aces Congressional Gold Medal was awarded to every American Fighter Ace, on May 23, 2014, by the 113th Congress.
 President and CEO of the AFAA attended a White House ceremony with President Barack Obama to sign the bill into law.